basbaccarne/StoryButtons/README.md

 **💡 Invention lightbulbs**
 * One light bulb per invention (as many as you want), each powered by 220V.
-* These lighbulbs listen for signal from the hub.
+* These lighbulbs listen for a signal from the hub.
 * Smart lightbulbs light up next to the object that is linked to the story
 * Powered by 220V (lightbulb) and 5V (microcontroller)
 * Listens to signals from the hub